Deen0X/DNXWIN/README.md

 >[!NOTE]
 >\* Really is not an essential software, but i like the impact of the iso on their first boot and see an animated wallpaper on the desktop.
 Of course this program can be stoped or removed if don´t like to the final user.
+For Stop/Unload the default Live Wallpaper, go to Start - _DNXSoftware - AutoWall Stop
 >
 >\*\* I decided to include Steam because is the most popular library/launcher, and because the program update itself on each launch, so there is no problem really using an "old" version (in case the user is installing this iso on future), because steam always will be up to date.